CosimoRulli/emvb/README.md

 # Efficient Multi-Vector Retrieval with Bit Vectors (EMVB)

-This repo contains the code and instructions on how to reproduce the results of the ECIR 2024 paper: Franco Maria Nardini, Cosimo Rulli, Rossano Venturini.
-"Efficient Multi-vector Dense Retrieval with Bit Vectors."
-European Conference on Information Retrieval.
-2024.
+This repo contains the code and instructions on how to reproduce the results of the ECIR 2024 paper: Franco Maria Nardini, Cosimo Rulli, Rossano Venturini. *"Efficient Multi-vector Dense Retrieval with Bit Vectors"*, European Conference on Information Retrieval, 2024.

 ### Requirements

-As our code heavily relies on AVX512 instructions, to run it you need a CPU with available AVX512 instructions.
+As our code heavily relies on AVX512 instructions, to run it, you need a CPU with available AVX512 instructions.
 The current version of the code still compiles without these instructions, yet the retrieval time may increase significantly.

 ### Installation